marco-mariotti/qjob/docs/index.rst

 Welcome to qjob's documentation!
 ================================

-Qjob aims to simplify the everyday work of computing cluster users.
+Qjob simplifies the everyday tasks of users of a computing cluster.
 It allows to conveniently turn a set of commands into *jobs* which are submitted for execution to a queue.
 Two queueing systems are currently supported by qjob: